zephyrproject-rtos/zephyr/boards/nxp/frdm_mcxn947/doc/index.rst

 Using LinkServer
 ----------------

-Linkserver is the default runner for this board.
-Follow the instructions in :ref:`mcu-link-cmsis-onboard-debug-probe` to progtam the MCU-Link firmware.
+Linkserver is the default runner for this board, and supports the factory default MCU-Link firmware.
+Follow the instructions in :ref:`mcu-link-cmsis-onboard-debug-probe` to reprogram the default MCU-Link firmware.
 This only needs to be done if the default onboard debug circuit firmware was changed.
 To put the board in ``DFU mode`` to program the firmware, short jumper J21.

 Using J-Link
 ------------